ZachChristensen28/odam-community/docs/getting-tactical/index.md

 ??? note "Getting Tactical - Recommendations"
     These are my tactical recommendations for you to consider when thinking about the essentials in security analytics and security operations:

-    - Create a data-driven security strategy: By focusing on data-driven approaches to security, organizations can more effectively identify, prioritize, and address security threats and vulnerabilities.
+    `Create a data-driven security strategy`
+    : By focusing on data-driven approaches to security, organizations can more effectively identify, prioritize, and address security threats and vulnerabilities.
 This may involve establishing key performance indicators (KPIs) to measure the effectiveness of security efforts, and using analytics to identify trends and patterns in security data.

-    - Develop a strong security analytics team: Building a team of skilled security analysts is critical for successful security analytics.
+    `Develop a strong security analytics team`
+    : Building a team of skilled security analysts is critical for successful security analytics.
 This team should have expertise in areas such as data analysis, visualization, and machine learning, and should be equipped with the right tools and technologies to support their work.

-    - Leverage automation and machine learning: Automation and machine learning can help to streamline and improve the efficiency of security analytics and operations.
+    `Leverage automation and machine learning`
+    : Automation and machine learning can help to streamline and improve the efficiency of security analytics and operations.
 For example, machine learning algorithms can be used to identify patterns and trends in security data, while automation can help to reduce the workload of security analysts by automating routine tasks.

+    `Foster collaboration and communication`
-    - Foster collaboration and communication: Effective security analytics and operations require strong collaboration and communication between different teams and stakeholders.
+    : Effective security analytics and operations require strong collaboration and communication between different teams and stakeholders.
 This may involve establishing clear lines of communication between the security analytics team and other teams within the organization, as well as establishing effective channels for sharing security data and insights.

-    - Invest in the right tools and technologies: In order to support effective security analytics and operations, organizations need to invest in the right tools and technologies.
+    `Invest in the right tools and technologies`
+    : In order to support effective security analytics and operations, organizations need to invest in the right tools and technologies.
 This may include security analytics platforms, visualization tools, and machine learning algorithms, as well as technologies to support data collection and management.

-    - Implement a security information and event management (SIEM) system: A SIEM system can help to collect, analyze, and report on security-related events and data from a variety of sources, including network devices, servers, applications, and security devices.
+    `Implement a security information and event management (SIEM) system` : A SIEM system can help to collect, analyze, and report on security-related events and data from a variety of sources, including network devices, servers, applications, and security devices.
 This can help to provide visibility into potential threats and help you to identify and respond to incidents more quickly.

-    - Implement a security orchestration, automation, and response (SOAR) platform: A SOAR platform can help to automate and streamline your incident response process by providing tools for automating incident triage, escalating incidents to the appropriate teams, and coordinating response efforts.
+    `Implement a security orchestration, automation, and response (SOAR) platform` : A SOAR platform can help to automate and streamline your incident response process by providing tools for automating incident triage, escalating incidents to the appropriate teams, and coordinating response efforts.

-    - Implement a vulnerability management program: A vulnerability management program can help you to identify and prioritize vulnerabilities in your systems and applications, and implement measures to mitigate or eliminate those vulnerabilities.
+    `Implement a vulnerability management program`
+    : A vulnerability management program can help you to identify and prioritize vulnerabilities in your systems and applications, and implement measures to mitigate or eliminate those vulnerabilities.
 This can help to reduce your risk of successful attacks.

-    - Implement a threat intelligence program: A threat intelligence program can help you to stay informed about emerging threats and trends, and provide guidance on how to mitigate or eliminate those threats.
+    `Implement a threat intelligence program`
+    : A threat intelligence program can help you to stay informed about emerging threats and trends, and provide guidance on how to mitigate or eliminate those threats.
 This can help you to proactively protect your organization against potential attacks.

-    - Implement a continuous monitoring program: A continuous monitoring program can help you to regularly assess and monitor your security posture, identify potential vulnerabilities or risks, and implement corrective actions to address those issues.
+    `Implement a continuous monitoring program`
+    : A continuous monitoring program can help you to regularly assess and monitor your security posture, identify potential vulnerabilities or risks, and implement corrective actions to address those issues.
 This can help you to maintain a strong security posture over time.

-    - Identify and prioritize the data sources that will be most valuable for your security analytics efforts.
-This may include network logs, security event logs, and other data sources that can provide insights into potential security threats.
+    `Identify and prioritize the data sources that will be most valuable for your security analytics efforts` : This may include network logs, security event logs, and other data sources that can provide insights into potential security threats.

-    - Develop a plan for collecting, storing, and analyzing your security data.
-This may include implementing a data lake or other data management solution, as well as identifying the tools and technologies that will be needed to analyze and interpret the data.
+    `Develop a plan for collecting, storing, and analyzing your security data` : This may include implementing a data lake or other data management solution, as well as identifying the tools and technologies that will be needed to analyze and interpret the data.

-    - Implement processes and procedures for responding to security events and incidents.
-This may include establishing a security operations center (SOC) or other incident response team, as well as defining protocols for responding to different types of security threats.
+    `Implement processes and procedures for responding to security events and incidents` : This may include establishing a security operations center (SOC) or other incident response team, as well as defining protocols for responding to different types of security threats.

-    - Train and enable your security analytics and operations teams.
-Ensure that they have the necessary skills and knowledge to effectively analyze and respond to security threats, and provide ongoing training and support to help them stay up to date on the latest threats and technologies.
+    `Train and enable your security analytics and operations teams` : Ensure that they have the necessary skills and knowledge to effectively analyze and respond to security threats, and provide ongoing training and support to help them stay up to date on the latest threats and technologies.

-    - Regularly review and optimize your security analytics and operations efforts.
-Use metrics and other performance indicators to identify areas for improvement, and make adjustments as needed to ensure that you are effectively addressing security threats and meeting your objectives.
+    `Regularly review and optimize your security analytics and operations efforts` : Use metrics and other performance indicators to identify areas for improvement, and make adjustments as needed to ensure that you are effectively addressing security threats and meeting your objectives.

     These are some examples of practical recommendations you can consider in order to approach the essentials in security analytics and security operations.
 It is important to tailor your approach to the specific needs of your organization, and to be proactive in identifying and addressing potential threats.